danimilani/danimilani/README.md

 ## I'm Daniella Milani!

-📈  I work in Financial Services and I'm currently learning to code.
+📈  I work in Financial Services and I'm currently learning to code, developing technical skills in SQL, Python, HTML, Javascript and CSS.

 🤓  I'm a Tech lover and I love to learn new things!